hkirk/swtafp-slides/slides/11/actor-1.md

 * Different levels og risk and specialization
 * Like an army
-    * actors close to the root is doing strategy / supervision
+    * actors close to the root is doing strategy or
+        * supervision
     * actors closer to the leafs is handling riskier tasks
-* If error occur in a leaf actor, it can be e.g restarted without effecting the rest of the sytem.
+* If error occur in a child actor, it can be e.g restarted without effecting the rest of the sytem.

 ----